gschool-blue-ocean/mcsp-22-transition-hub/README.md

 * Team work makes the dream work!
 Important to keep everyone on the same page and help where needed

 # Accomplishments
-A fully functional react application with user authentication, routing, and dynamic rendering of data using the expectations and project criteria from our client
+A fully functional react application with user authentication, routing, and dynamic rendering of data using the expectations and project criteria provided from our client

 # Thoughts on Future Features / Additions
 Features: